-16. Subsequent degrees.
-Students wishing to pursue a third or subsequent undergraduate degree must petition the College Council (see Section G.) for permission.
+15. Subsequent degrees.
+Students wishing to pursue a third or subsequent undergraduate degree must petition the Office of the Faculty Council (see Section G) for permission.
 It is the responsibility of the student to justify his/her desire to enter a third or subsequent undergraduate degree program, and to demonstrate why his/her educational aims could not be fulfilled in a non-degree or graduate program.

-17. Courses Taken Outside the College
+16. Courses Taken Outside Atkinson